hawkiq/livewire-hwkUI/docs/configuration.md

 # ⚙️ Configuration
-The config file `config/hwkui.php` defines which JS/CSS plugins to load and whether to use CDN or local assets.
+The config file `config/hwkui.php` defines which JS/CSS plugins to load and whether to use CDN or local assets or change default components options.

 ### 1. Publish the Config File